LMS-Community/lms-community.github.io/docs/reference/cli/introduction.md

 * [Players](players.md): management of players.
 * [Database](database.md): mangement of the music database.
 * [Playlist](playlist.md): management of the playlist of each player.
-* [Coumpound Queries](compoundqueries.md): queries to get most of the information about the server or a player in one convenient query, that can be updated by the server automatically.
+* [Compound Queries](compoundqueries.md): queries to get most of the information about the server or a player in one convenient query, that can be updated by the server automatically.
 * [Notifications](notifications.md): internal server commands echoed to the CLI by using the "listen" or "subscribe" commands.
 * [Alarms](alarms.md): management of alarms.